DS4PS/cpp-526-sum-2020/schedule.md

 Background Chapters:

 **You will start simple and get practice with these tools on labs.
-Skim these, then return for reference as you get stuck or want to deepend your knowledge.**
+Skim these, then return for reference as you get stuck or want to deepen your knowledge.**

 [Learning to Learn R](http://ds4ps.org/dp4ss-textbook/ch-032-learning_r.html)